crispgithubs/Gamezone-insights-/README.md

     *APAC nnd Null regions have the longest average shipping time (6 days), While EMEA and LATAM perform better (4.5 days)

 #Dashboard

+The dashboard can be found in Tableau Public